VCIP-RGBD/DFormer/README.md

 - [2023/12/03] Adding the tutorial about adding new datasets at [Application to new datasets(添加新数据集)](https://github.com/VCIP-RGBD/DFormer/tree/main/figs/application_new_dataset). -->

 - [2024/01/16] Our DFormer has been accpeted by The International Conference on Learning Representations (ICLR 2024).
+- [2024/04/21] We have upgraded and optimized the framework, greatly reducing training time, i.e., training duration for DFormer-L is reduced to ~12h from over 1day.

 ## 2. 🚀 Get Start